Semistable Non Abelian Hodge theorem in positive characteristic: Introduction

+We assume throughout this paper that $p\nmid |W|.$ Let $h(G)$ be the Coxeter number of $G$ as defined in \cite[\S5.1]{serre2005complete}.
+In some places we also need the assumption that $p\geq h(G)$, which is stronger than $p\nmid |W|$ except in cases $A_{p-1}$ and $D_{2=p}$.
+In the places where we need the existence of certain moduli spaces constructed in \cite{hererro-zhang}, we often require $p>2h(G)-2$, which is called as property Low Height in \cite{hererro-zhang}.

 We use $F$ to denote the absolute Frobenius morphism on $\bF_p$-schemes.
 Given any $k$-scheme $X,$ we set $X':=X\times_{k,F}k$ to be the Frobenius twist of $X.$ We write $Fr_{X/k}:X\to X'$ for the relative Frobenius over $k$, and we omit parts of the subscript when it is clear from the context.
-Given any other $k$-scheme $S,$ we denote $X_S:=X\times_k S$.
-By \cite[\S2.3]{laszlo-pauly-p-curvature}, there are the following Cartesian squares of $k$-schemes:
+Given any other $k$-scheme $S,$ we often denote $X_S:=X\times_k S$.